 If you could, what would you do more of because it makes you happy or truly excited?
 Taking time to really think about it, what is your purpose?
 These are the things that you need to get more of into your 2022.

 Thinking about next year, what are you most excited for?
 Perhaps you are aiming for a step up at work, or even going back to study.
 Perhaps you will have more time away from work or more Sundays with the family.

 Lets look a bit deeper.
 Do you need to change a behaviour?
 Stop smoking, start moving?
 Eat better?
 Get more sleep?
 Decrease your stress?

-When you look back on your year did you move enough every day?
+When you look back on 2021, did you move enough every day?
 We recommend you get around 30 minutes of movement every day or 150 minutes of moderate intensity exercise every week – how did you really go?
 Be honest with yourself.